ISA-SRBP/esa-user-guide/README.md

 - Step 1: Replace the key with your API key

-Go to file cvAPI/util.py, in the ‘set api key’ part, assign your API key to the api_key variable.
+Go to file cvAPI/util.py, in the `set api key` part, assign your API key to the api_key variable.

 - Step 2: Go to file test/testCVapi.py.

 You can replace the image_file variable to any path of your own image.
-The major function is callAPI: the first argument is the base64 format of the image, The second argument can be ‘LABEL’ or ‘LOC’, it’s used to control the response content.
+The major function is callAPI: the first argument is the base64 format of the image, The second argument can be `LABEL` or `LOC`, it’s used to control the response content.
 You can explore the difference between the two responses, it’s designed for different use cases and we will discuss it later.

 If you see some response with no error, a key with ‘response’, and other information about the image, then you have successfully set up the Google Vision API.